• Skip to primary navigation

 The fundamental problem is that there isn’t a standard way to measure the quality of an IVR experience.

 An example I came across recently was a customer that had 10 different steps in their IVR before the caller could request any information from the system at all.
 The team that managed the IVR wasn’t even aware that was the case.
 When they looked at that information directly, they knew immediately that it was a bad customer experience.
+Best practice suggests limiting IVR interactions to 5 or fewer steps before task completion.
 But not one of the people on the IVR team could tell me how they got there.
 It was likely just one mandated change on top of another that had come from the business over the preceding few years.
-And those changes were added without any empirical measurement system to evaluate the impact of those changes on the customer experience—they were just all included until they got to the point where customers would be 10 steps in before they could do anything.
+And those changes were added without any empirical measurement system to evaluate the impact of those changes on the customer experience, they were just all included until they got to the point where customers would be 10 steps in before they could do anything.

 What’s the solution?
-Managing to a comprehensive set of CX metrics for your IVR—similar to what you do for your web—allows you to gain the insight you need to make decisions that will improve your CX.
+Managing to a comprehensive set of CX metrics for your IVR, similar to what you do for your web, allows you to gain the insight you need to make decisions that will improve your CX.
 It’s not rocket science and you can take baby steps.
-Start with what you have—containment rate, and perhaps a survey, and add a couple of simple measures like the number of steps it takes to complete a particular function, and the length of time it takes to accomplish a task—and you’re well on your way to having meaningful insights about the customer experience you are delivering through the IVR.
+Start with what you have and build from there:

 Having a quantifiable measurement system is key to improving your CX, and also having meaningful conversations with the business.
 You can start to help the business to evaluate the changes they want to make against a standard and provide better guidance on what that will do to the customer experience—the customer experience of thousands or even millions of customers that virtually walk through your front door every day.
 That is the type of guidance you need to provide.